 Great Basin College employs a small Security staff on the Elko Campus.
 These employees are part of the State of Nevada Classified employee system and the NSHE professional staff.
 As authorized representatives of Great Basin College the center directors and security staff do have the power of citizen's arrest.
-The Elko Campus also has a partnership with University Police Services, and as of Fall of 2021 has a P.O.S.T certified Police Officer on site as well.
+The Elko Campus also has a partnership with University Police Department - Northern Command, and as of Fall of 2021 has a P.O.S.T certified Police Officer on site as well.
 The Elko campus and our centers in Battle Mountain, Ely, Pahrump and Winnemucca all strive to maintain good working relationships with surrounding law enforcement agencies to include the Elko Police Department, Elko County Sheriff's Office, Humboldt County Sheriff's Office, Winnemucca Police Department, White Pine County Sheriff's Office, Nye County Sheriff's Office and the Department of Public Safety.
+All locations have video surveillance systems in place, although at this time no location has full time staff to monitor the systems.
+They are in place for the Security Supervisor and University Police Services to use as needed and to review for any incidents that may occur.

-University Police Services maintains a memorandum of understanding (MOU) with each of these agencies giving University Police Services officers the ability to render aid and provide for mutual assistance between local law enforcement partners.
-The MOU allows for University Police Services officers to exercise their powers or authority on public and private property within the Counties of Elko, Humboldt, White Pine, and Nye, including the City of Winnemucca and various other sites throughout northern Nevada.
-In accordance with the agreement, the Assistance Vice President & Director of University Police Services, or their designee, may request assistance from any of these agencies, in any law enforcement matter within the jurisdiction of University Police Services.
+University Police Department - Northern Command maintains a memorandum of understanding (MOU) with each of these agencies giving University Police Department - Northern Command officers the ability to render aid and provide for mutual assistance between local law enforcement partners.
+The MOU allows for University Police Department - Northern Command officers to exercise their powers or authority on public and private property within the Counties of Elko, Humboldt, White Pine, and Nye, including the City of Winnemucca and various other sites throughout northern Nevada.
+In accordance with the agreement, the Assistance Vice President & Director of University Police Department - Northern Command or their designee, may request assistance from any of these agencies, in any law enforcement matter within the jurisdiction of University Police Department - Northern Command